-Emmanuel Macron assassination plot foiled by police
+Emmanuel Macron assassination plot foiled

 Spokeswoman Agnès Thibault-Lecuivre told CNN a 23-year-old suspect had been arrested.

-Investigators said the man planned to attack Macron on July 14, during an parade on the Champs-Élysées in Paris, where President Trump is set to be a guest of honor, according to public service radio broadcaster, France Info.
+Investigators said the man planned to attack Macron on July 14, during a parade on the Champs-Élysées in Paris, where President Trump is set to be a guest of honor, according to public service radio broadcaster France Info.

-The suspect was arrested on Wednesday in the north-west Paris suburb of Argenteuil by anti-terror services, and was charged with "individual terrorist activity" on Saturday.
+The suspect was arrested on Wednesday in the northwest Paris suburb of Argenteuil by anti-terror services, and was charged with "individual terrorist activity" on Saturday.

-A self described far right nationalist, the man told police he wanted to make a political statement by killing Macron, CNN affiliate BFMTV reported.
+A self-described far-right nationalist, the man told police he wanted to make a political statement by killing Macron, CNN affiliate BFMTV reported.

 He also said he wanted to attack, "blacks, Arabs, Jews and homosexuals," according to police documents seen by BFMTV.